I-3-3-4.Administrative Law Judge's Action, Findings, or Conclusions Not Supported by Substantial Evidence

 When determining whether to recommend to the AC that an ALJ's decision is supported by substantial evidence, an Office of Appellate Operations analyst will consider the ALJ's action, findings, and conclusions, as well as any evidence the ALJ cited in the decision.
 Additionally, the analyst will evaluate the entire record, including the evidence the ALJ did not cite in the decision.

 An analyst will recommend that the AC deny review or not take own motion review when the evidence shows that the ALJ's action, findings, and conclusions are supported by substantial evidence, and there is no other basis for granting review or taking own motion review.
-However, the analyst will recommend that the AC grant review or take own motion review if:

 2. AC Review